joakimk/algotrader/README.md

 ## Intro

 Open source algorithmic trader for developers written in Rust.
-The idea is that you build strategies in Rust (to enable quick backtests) and also setup your own HTTP API (in any language) to your specific broker.
+The idea is that you build strategies in Rust (to enable quick backtests) and also implement your own HTTP API (in any language) to your specific broker.

 I am by no means an expert in any of this, but I have some experience from exploring this as a hobby since about 2020.
 This algotrader is my forth iteration on the concept and the first one that is open source.
 Taking what I've learned from the previous iterations into this one.